 BWXT NEC has established conventional health and safety programs to manage the non-radiological workplace safety hazards to protect personnel.
 Key performance indicators are used to measure the success of the programs throughout the year.
-There were zero lost time injuries during the reporting period.
+There were fourteen lost time injuries during the reporting period as a result of COVID-19 exposure that may have been transmitted in the workplace.